thoughtworksarts/thoughtworksarts.github.io/app/_people/paige-king.markdown

    url     : ""

 ---
 Paige King is an artist based in Brooklyn, New York, and an exhibition and media strategist working internationally with art and technology organizations.
-Paige organizes project streams and exhibitions with ThoughtWorks Arts and the Cyland Media Art Lab.
+Paige organizes project streams and exhibitions with Thoughtworks Arts and the Cyland Media Art Lab.

 Paige’s projects include CYFEST12: ID at University Ca’Foscari during the 58th Venice Biennale and at Made in NY Media Center by IFP, Leonardo/The International Society for the Arts, Sciences and Technology (ISAST) 50th Anniversary Convening in San Fransisco, SHOWFIELDS X Future/Past, NY, From Non-Conformism to Feminisms: Russian Women Artists at the Museum of Russian Art in Minneapolis, RAW Pop-Up in Miami, The Creative Machine 2 at Goldsmiths University of London, CYFEST11-Digital Cloudiness in NY and St. Petersburg, Russia.